To Speak Europe in Different Languages

 This prize aims at recognising the wounds and wonders of language, in order to endorse and enhance the border-crossing, category-defying qualities of our contemporary world.

 To Speak Europe in Different Languages.
-Hybrid and collective writing competition prompts every speaker to be part of a linguistic minority: we’ll do this by inviting people to feel entitled to their linguistic localism or personal idiolect, and at the same time to connect with those who live very different lives and yet might share similar doubts and gifts.
+Hybrid and collective writing competition prompts every speaker to be part of a linguistic minority: we did this by inviting people to feel entitled to their linguistic localism or personal idiolect, and at the same time to connect with those who live very different lives and yet might share similar doubts and gifts.

 Only the multiplication of minorities can form a true majority.

 The prize is run by Eritrean-Ethiopian-British novelist, Sulaiman Addonia, founder of the nomadic Asmara-Addis Literary Festival (In Exile).
-The judging panel for the inaugural prize will be composed of five writers who embody, in different ways, the prize’s ethos.
+The judging panel for the inaugural prize is composed of five writers who embody, in different ways, the prize’s ethos.
 The jury’s verdict is final and unobjectionable.